vBoBv/cosmosring/Assignment/iscg7420-Assignment1/README.md

 - Display details of each space product
 - View shipment

-## Universal Esttate Entity-Relationship Diagram
+## Universal Estate Entity-Relationship Diagram

 There will be more changes to the ERD during development.
 ![Universal-Estate-ERD](Universal-Estate-ERD.PNG)